-For those not yet acquainted with this gentleman’s work, introducing the real Indiana Jones: amateur biblical archaeologist Ron Wyatt (June 1933–August 1999).
+For those not yet acquainted with this gentleman’s work, introducing the real Indiana Jones: archaeologist Ron Wyatt (June 1933–August 1999).

 While Mr. Wyatt’s findings are in my estimation indefensible on every front, I believe I was personally led to this outreach for another far more important reason: attitude.